 This Prague Airbnb is in the best location for solo travelers and couples.
 It’s central and affordable, meaning you’ll be able to make the most of your stay.

 Best Hostel in Prague – The Roadhouse Prague

-The Roadhouse Prague is a new hostel that opened up in August 2017, but has already won the favours of hundreds of guests and is now known as one of the best addresses in the city.
-It offers bunk beds in mixed dorm rooms, fitted with privacy curtains, lockable under bed storage and individual power outlets.
+The Roadhouse is one of the best hostels in Prague.
+It’s relatively new having opened in August 2017, but has already won the favours of hundreds of guests.
+The hostel offers bunk beds in mixed dorm rooms fitted with privacy curtains.
+You’ll also have lockable under bed storage and individual power outlets.

 Best Budget Hotel in Prague – Hotel Inos

 Hotel Inos offers spacious rooms located 10 minutes away from the Old Town by tram.
 Each room features a private bathroom, a flat screen TV and a free wifi connection.
 Some rooms also have a balcony.
-In the morning, a buffet breakfast with traditional Czech items is served to guests.
+A buffet breakfast is served each morning, where guests can taste some traditional Czech foods.

 Best Mid-Range Hotel in Prague – Hotel Savoy

 The Hotel Savoy offers luxurious accommodation at a mid-range price in the heart of Prague.
 The spacious and comfortable rooms include a private bathroom with a bathtub, air conditioning, a flat screen TV and soundproofing.
 The hotel also features a spa, wellness centre, and a restaurant serving Czech and international dishes.